 So here's the thing we mostly get wrong about energy: there is no such thing as positive or negative energy.

 At any one time, we all have a combination of these energies influencing us.
-In some catabolic situations, you’ll find yourself feeling like nothing in the world could get you off your couch and out of your pajamas (lethargic inaction), whereas other times you’ll be irritable and picking needless fights over the smallest of things (conflictive action).
-In some anabolic situations, you’ll find yourself taking responsibility for your actions (stoking the fires of forgiveness), and in others you’ll find yourself inspired to create a non-profit to help the disadvantaged (compassion and non-judgement).
-There are levels to this and the purer anabolic you’re being, the decidedly less it’s about you and the more it’s about others.
-Having said that, I should manage your expectations a bit and tell you that it’s impossible to be purely anabolic or catabolic.
-While we may have our moments touching those places in their entirely, we fully live on the spectrum.
+In some tough situations, you’ll find yourself feeling like nothing in the world could get you off your couch and out of your pajamas (lethargic inaction), whereas other times you’ll be irritable and picking needless fights over the smallest of things (conflictive action).
+In other inspired moments, you’ll find yourself taking responsibility for your actions (stoking the fires of forgiveness), and in others you’ll find yourself inspired to create a non-profit to help the disadvantaged (compassion and non-judgement).
+There are levels to this and higher energy you have, the decidedly less it’s about you and the more it’s about others.

 To be able to fully acknowledge your energy levels and then choose where you want to be are the two most powerful things you can do in your life.
 In that moment earlier, when I was feeling drained and SPENT, I did something that may not make any sense: I gave of myself and spent more energy.
 In doing so, I made it less about myself, tapped into my inner-values of helping people (which is a key area of where I get energy), and BLAMMO: I'm ready to do five gajillion more coaching calls, vacuum the house, hike the trail down the street, and then channel Julia Child/my inner francophile and make something ridiculously good for dinner